February 27, 2019

 ONGOING DATA ACCESSIBILITY WITHIN THE CONTACTUALLY ORGANIZATION

-Contactually's VP of Engineering, John Gerhardt, is the sole person within the company who has the power to grant access to “Contactually Common Runtime” data.
+Contactually's Product & Engineering team is the sole team within the company that has the power to grant access to “Contactually Common Runtime” data.
 There is no technical way for any other Compass employee to grant access to this data to any other employee who is not part of the team to operate the product.

 2018 LICENSING INITIATIVE — DUPLICATED INFRASTRUCTURE AND SYSTEMS